deydinov/guidserver/README.md

 ]
 ```

-To retreive more than one GUID from the system it is enought to call https://{host}/guid/n

-where n - it is a number of guids (limited with 100 but you can change it)
+To retreive more than one GUID from the system it is enought to call `https://{host}/guid/n` where n - it is a number of UUID (limited with 100 but you can change it)

-`curl --location --request GET 'https://localhost:5001/guid/5`
+`curl -i -H "Accept: application/json" -H "Content-Type: application/json" -X GET https://guid-service.azurewebsites.net/guid/5`

-will provide you with following response
+will provide you response consists 5 UUID

 ```json
 [